Several of you have been asking the question “What do you recommend for carry?”.

 I also use this when on long road trips, just set tha bag next to me in passenger seat and it’s easy to get to snacks, water, or my gun.

 Modifications I’ve made include Wilson Combat G10 grips, 14 # main spring, shortened trigger reach, extended magazine release, and a stainless steel recoil guide rod.

 A 15 round NATO magazine lives in the gun with up-to two 33-round Beretta happy sticks in my bag.

 It’s a bit heavy, but when I carry off-body I come loaded for bear.

 Travis’ Carry Guns

 I have two carry guns, but I don’t carry them at the same time.
-Recently I’ve taken to carrying a full sized gun.
-My gun of choice being the CZ P09 in a strongside OWB holster.
+Recently I’ve taken to carrying a full-sized gun.
+My gun of choice is the CZ P09 in a strongside OWB holster.

 I stopped caring about printing and started carrying something I felt gave me the sharpest edge.
 I’ve upgraded the trigger with a Cajun Gun Works short reset kit and have put a few thousand rounds downrange.
-I’m confident in the gun as a platform, and run it with the decocker.
+I’m confident in the gun as a platform and run it with the decocker.

-My second gun is my alternative in situations where I can’t carrying a full sized gun do to dress requirements and do something subtle.
+My second gun is my alternative in situations where I can’t carry a full-sized gun due to dress requirements and do something subtle.
 I go with the classic Walther PPS.
-It’s a 9mm with a long grip, it’s superbly thin, and provides me 9 rounds of 9mm.
+It’s 9mm with a long grip, it’s superbly thin, and provides me 9 rounds of 9mm.